 Best PC controllers in 2024: the pads I recommend for PC gamers

-The best PC controller is a great way to game.
-While we still love our mouse and keyboard setups for shooters, there are plenty of games designed primarily with controllers in mind.
+Using a controller is a great way to play many games on the PC.
+While we still love our mouse and keyboard setups for shooters, plenty of games are designed primarily with controllers in mind.
 For any of those, you want a proper PC gaming pad.

-Many may disagree, but the truth remains: controllers are sometimes the best tool for the job, even in games considered PC classics.
-Take Elden Ring or The Witcher 3, for example—both have a much simpler control system when played with the best PC controller than a mouse and keyboard.
+Many may disagree but the truth remains: controllers are sometimes the best tool for the job, even in games considered PC classics.
+Elden Ring or The Witcher 3, for example, have a much simpler control system when played with the best PC controller.
 You can bet that the best gaming mouse and the best gaming keyboard will prevail in almost every PC exclusive ever made, but adding a great controller to your inventory will cover the areas where they fall short.

 Dave cut his industry teeth writing guides for PlayStation and Xbox magazines a million years ago, and is as well versed in the world of gamepads as he is in the obviously more accurate keyboard and mouse realm.
 He's also got a penchant for arcade football games, and two small children, and so knows a thing or two about the need for reliable pads that can take some punishment.